Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 ### The rebuild

 So ... we don't have a controller.
-We're supposed to launch in four days.
+We're supposed to **launch in four days**.
 This is where our Hackathon experience came in handy.

 We split our goals into three sequential scopes:

 ![:center:borderless:large](./third_iteration/RedesignDiagram.svg)

-### Trigger Panic
-### The Remote

-## The day itself
+Priority one was simple.
+It would simply wait until the payload was ejected into the bright sunlight, then push down the trigger on the film camera.
+This was the MVP that if functional in time, would make it worth the time to launch the payload.

+The next scope, priority two, added a digital camera and power management to the design.
+On capsual injection, now it would enable the 5V rail on the powersupply.
+This would both enable the Servo, and power up the ESP-CAM.
+The ESP-CAM would take as many photos as possible on boot, and save to the included SD card.

+Finally, as our stretch goal in priority three, we wanted remote arming.
+As we only had a single shot, the worst case scenario was our payload activating prematurely and wasting the film.
+If we're constantly looking for light, we would have to arm the payload, and assembly the rocket without any light leaking into the payload.

+This is why we choose an ESP32 as the core MCU at the start, as this enabled us to easily communicate over [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) using the built in antenna.
+Along with a [Cheap-Yellow-Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display?tab=readme-ov-file#esp32-cheap-yellow-display) on hand.

+## Launch Day

 ## Recovery